Intimate Partner Abuse

 Safehome is here for you 24/7.
 Call our hotline anytime to speak to an advocate about your situation and figure out a plan.
 You don’t have to do this alone!

 How to Help a Loved One

-Having a loved one that is experiencing domestic violence can be incredibly challenging.
+Having a loved one that is experiencing intimate partner abuse can be incredibly challenging.
 Here are some things you can do to help.

-The first step to ending domestic violence in our communities is by acknowledging it as a problem.
+The first step to ending partner abuse in our communities is by acknowledging it as a problem.
 Join Safehome’s awareness initiative today.